BiEchi/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jack Bai is a senior Computer Engineering student at Zhejiang University and UIUC (dual degree), and a research intern at MSRA.
 He was a research intern with Prof. Heng Ji and Prof. Chengxiang Zhai at UIUC, and a research intern with Prof. Volodymyr Kindtatenko and Prof. Jooyoung Seo at NCSA.
-He has a wide research topic on gradient-based methods, including NLP, CV, Frameworks, and Quantitative Finance.
-He studied (NLP) code generation models, open-domain question answering, (CV) multi-object tracking, surface registration, fine-grained instance segmentation and (Framework) distributed deep learning frameworks.
+He has a wide research topic on gradient-based methods, including NLP, CV, MLSys, and Quantitative Finance.
+He studied (NLP) code generation models, open-domain question answering, (CV) multi-object tracking, surface registration, fine-grained instance segmentation and (MLSys) distributed deep learning frameworks.
 He is currently (NLP) researching on moral value prediction, dialog systems and (Quants) earning Certiﬁcate in Quantitative Finance.
-He is the contracted author of the book (Framework) Software Frameworks for Deep Learning with Tsinghua University Press, and a reviewer of IJCIA.
+He is the contracted author of the book (MLSys) Software Frameworks for Deep Learning with Tsinghua University Press, and a reviewer of IJCIA.
 He is an open-source developer who implemented language servers and Selenium-based automation tools for VS Code.
 He is the founder of Hepta Web Engineering and HeptaAI Lab clubs.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->